 Diversity and 'La La Land' ready for their Oscar close-ups

-This image released by A24 Films shows Alex Hibbert in a scene from the film, "Moonlight."
 Nominees for the 89th Academy Awards will be announced on Tuesday, Jan.
-24, 2017.
+24, 2017. .
+This image released by Lionsgate shows Ryan Gosling, right, and Emma Stone in a scene from, "La La Land."

 Comments